 11. Create a strong password

 Combine letters, numbers and symbols.
 Avoid using the same password on more than one website and don’t choose obvious combinations.
+You can generate a strong random password via ExpressVPN.

 12. Protect your database